getdave/standalone-block-editor/TUTORIAL.md

 ### Adding the target HTML

-As the block editor is a React powered application, we now need to output some HTML into our custom page into which the block editor can be rendered.
+As the block editor is a React powered application, we now need to output some HTML into our custom page into which the JavaScript can render the block editor.

 To do this we need to define our `getdave_sbe_render_block_editor` from the step above.

 ```php
 // init.php